01Certain Sick Pay and Injury Benefits

 It does not automatically apply to Social Security retirement benefits.
 Social Security is not a needs-based program.
 It’s based on your work record over the years, and it’s possible that some portion of these benefits could be taxable depending on how much other income you have.

 To hear Benjamin Franklin tell it, nothing in this world is certain but death and taxes.
 He was almost right.
 Taxes are pretty much inevitable, at least on income, but there’s a catch.
-Some revenue streams are not considered income under the terms of Internal Revenue Code, and if they’re not considered income, they’re not taxed.
+Some revenue streams are not considered income under the U.S. tax code, and if they’re not considered income, they’re not taxed.

-Unfortunately, the IRC doesn’t provide a nice, comprehensive list of what types of revenue fall into the category of not being income.
+Unfortunately, the Internal Revenue Service (IRS) doesn’t provide a nice, comprehensive list of what types of revenue fall into the category of not being income.
 Instead, tax law somewhat vaguely says that income includes everything that’s not “specifically excluded" in the Code.
 A little digging is required to identify these income sources.
 There are actually quite a few of them, although most come with a whole host of intricate rules and conditions.